 D.J.
-Eliot is in his second season serving as the defensive coordinator of Les Miles’ staff at KU.
+Eliot is entering his third season as the defensive coordinator of Les Miles’ staff at KU.
 Eliot came to Kansas with 20 years of coaching experience in the collegiate rankings, including the previous six as a defensive coordinator.

 In his first season at Kansas, four Jayhawks picked up All-Big 12 Honorable Mention honors in defensive lineman Jelani Brown, outside linebacker Azur Kamara, cornerback Hasan Defense and safety Mike Lee, while linebacker Gavin Potter was tabbed honorable mention for Big 12 Defensive Freshman of the Year.

 Eliot’s pedigree includes coaching stops at Florida State, Miami, Colorado and Kentucky, as well as time with proven winners and program builders Jimbo Fisher and Mark Stoops.
-Additionally, Eliot is among a select group of defensive thought-leaders that regularly clinic around the principles of the 3-4 defense, including Miles’ former defensive coordinator Dave Aranda.
+Additionally, Eliot is among a select group of defensive thought-leaders that regularly clinic around the principles of the 3-4 defense.

-At his previous two coaching stops, Kentucky and Florida State, he coached eight players who were drafted in the NFL, including two first round picks.
-Linebacker Bud Dupree was a 2015 first round selection of the Pittsburgh Steelers, the first Kentucky first-rounder in 12 years, and defensive end Bjoern Werner from Florida State, who was selected by Indianapolis in 2013.
+At his previous two coaching stops, Kentucky and Florida State, he coached nine players who were drafted in the NFL, including three first round picks.
+Defensive end Josh Allen was a 2019 first-round pick of the Jacksonville Jaguars.
+Linebacker Bud Dupree was a 2015 first-round selection of the Pittsburgh Steelers — the first Kentucky first-rounder in 12 years — and defensive end Bjoern Werner from Florida State, who was selected by Indianapolis in 2013.